Anshul48/portfolio/README.md

 In collaboration with Mayank Kumar.
 I utilized a gaze tracker that tracks the eyeball and moves the wheelchair accordingly.
 Opencv with pertained haar cascades was used (application of machine learning).
 I did optimization and testing.

-<details>More<summary>How can people whose entire body below the neck is paralyzed lead everyday lives?
+<details>How can people whose entire body below the neck is paralyzed lead everyday lives?
 That's the problem Mayank initially contemplated.
 Together, we tried to solve the problem.
 People like that need someone to help them with even the menial things.
 (1) What if they can control the wheelchair and move independently?
 (2) What if they can do most of the daily tasks themselves?
 We successfully solved problem 1.
-Problem 2 is still a field for us to conquer.</summary></details>
+Problem 2 is still a problem for us to solve.<summary></summary>More</details>

 ### Interests
 #### Pianist and Composer